Variable envelope return path: Origin

 The first serious advocate of this solution, and the originator of the term VERP to describe it, was Daniel J. Bernstein, who first put the idea into practice in his qmail MTA and ezmlm mailing list manager.

 Example

-Assume there is a mailing list called wikipedians@example.net and that an individual, bob@example.org has subscribed to it, but later on, Bob has left example.org, so his address is no longer valid.
+Assume there is a mailing list called wikipedians@example.net and that an individual with the address bob@example.org has subscribed to it.
+But since then, Bob has left example.org, so his address is no longer valid.
 Consider what happens when someone sends a message to the list.

 Without VERP

 Without VERP, the mailing list manager might send a message with the following characteristics: